Group Erects Traffic Booth in Honour of Late Biker, Lasisi Effangha

 Brothers Across Nigeria (BAN), a not for profit organisation has erected a traffic post in honour of the Late biker Lasisi Efangha who passed on February 16 2025.

-The traffic boot which was erected in honour of the late biker, Socialite and APC stalwart was sited at Highway by Diamond junction, the exact spot where the late biker had a bike accident that claimed his life.
+The traffic booth which was erected in honour of the late biker, Socialite and APC stalwart was sited at Highway by Diamond junction, the exact spot where the late biker had a bike accident that claimed his life.

-Speaking during the unveiling of the boot, the Cross River State president of BAN Mr. Emeka Ekpe said the traffic boot is an edifice erected not just in honour of the late Lasisi but to aid in cautioning motorist and other road users to be cautious while using the road.
+Speaking during the unveiling of the booth, the Cross River State president of BAN Mr. Emeka Ekpe said the traffic boot is an edifice erected not just in honour of the late Lasisi but to aid in cautioning motorist and other road users to be cautious while using the road.

 "It also serves as a tribute to Lasisi Effangha, who was not just a brother but a socialite who left an indelible mark on our lives" he added.